Thomas Aquinas: Prima causa (first cause)

-Thomas's five proofs for the existence of God take some of Aristotle's assertions concerning principles of being.
+Thomas's five proofs for the existence of God take some of Aristotle's assertions concerning the principles of being.
 For God as prima causa ("first cause") comes from Aristotle's concept of the unmoved mover and asserts that God is the ultimate cause of all things.

 Nature of Jesus Christ

-In the Summa Theologica Thomas begins his discussion of Jesus Christ by recounting the biblical story of Adam and Eve and by describing the negative effects of original sin.
+In the Summa Theologica, Thomas begins his discussion of Jesus Christ by recounting the biblical story of Adam and Eve and by describing the negative effects of original sin.
 The purpose of Christ's Incarnation was to restore human nature by removing the contamination of sin, which humans cannot do by themselves.
 "Divine Wisdom judged it fitting that God should become man, so that thus one and the same person would be able both to restore man and to offer satisfaction."
-Thomas argued in favor of the satisfaction view of atonement; that is, that Jesus Christ died "to satisfy for the whole human race, which was sentenced to die on account of sin."
+Thomas argued in favour of the satisfaction view of atonement; that is, that Jesus Christ died "to satisfy for the whole human race, which was sentenced to die on account of sin."

 Thomas argued against several specific contemporary and historical theologians who held differing views about Christ.
 In response to Photinus, Thomas stated that Jesus was truly divine and not simply a human being.
-Against Nestorius, who suggested that Son of God was merely conjoined to the man Christ, Thomas argued that the fullness of God was an integral part of Christ's existence.
-However, countering Apollinaris' views, Thomas held that Christ had a truly human (rational) soul, as well.
-This produced a duality of natures in Christ.
+Against Nestorius, who suggested that the Son of God was merely conjoined to the man Christ, Thomas argued that the fullness of God was an integral part of Christ's existence.
+However, countering Apollinaris of Laodicea's views, Thomas held that Christ had a truly human (rational) soul, as well.
+This produced a duality of nature in Christ.
 Thomas argued against Eutyches that this duality persisted after the Incarnation.
-Thomas stated that these two natures existed simultaneously yet distinguishably in one real human body, unlike the teachings of Manichaeus and Valentinus.
+Thomas stated that these two natures existed simultaneously yet distinguishably in one real human body, unlike the teachings of Mani and Valentinus.